NethermindEth/Paprika/docs/README.md

 If a `class` is declared instead of a `struct`, it should be allocated very infrequently.
 A good example is a transaction or a database that is allocated not that often.
 When designing constructs created often, like `Keccak` or a `Page`, using the class and allocating an object should be the last resort.

+### NibblePath

+`NibblePath` is a custom implementation of the path of nibbles, needed to traverse the Trie of Ethereum.
+The structure allocates no memory and uses `ref` semantics to effectively traverse the path.
+It also allows for efficient comparisons and slicing.
+As it's `ref` based, it can be built on top of `Span<byte>`.

+### Keccak and RLP encoding

+Paprika provides custom implementations for some of the operations involving `Keccak` and `RLP` encoding.
+As the Merkle construct is based on `Keccak` values calculated for Trie nodes that are RLP encoded, Paprika provides combined methods, that first perform the RLP encoding and then calculate the Keccak.
+This allows an efficient, allocation-free implementation.
+No `RLP` is used for storing or retrieving data. `RLP` is only used to match the requirements of the Merkle construct.

 ### Const constructs and \[StructLayout\]

 Whenever a value type needs to be preserved, it's worth considering the usage of `[StructLayout]`, which specifies the placement of the fields.
 Additionally, the usage of a `Size` const can be of tremendous help.
 It allows having all the sizes calculated on the step of compilation.
 It also allows skipping to copy lengths and other unneeded information and replace it with information known upfront.